Terry Baucom: IIIrd Tyme Out

-Baucom was a founding member of IIIrd Tyme Out in 1991 with Russell Moore (guitar], Mike Hargrove (fiddle), and Ray Deaton (bass).
+Baucom was a founding member of IIIrd Tyme Out in 1991 with Russell Moore (guitar), Mike Hargrove (fiddle), and Ray Deaton (bass).

 Carolina and Other Opportunities

-From 1993, Baucom until 1996, Baucom was a member of Carolina with Lou Reid started the band named Carolina.
-In 1996, Baucom stopped touring so he could freelance and teach music in the Charlotte, North Carolina area.
+From 1993, Baucom until 1996, Baucom was a member of Carolina with Lou Reid who started the band named Carolina.
+In 1996, Baucom stopped touring so he could freelance and teach music in the Charlotte, North Carolina, area.

-He was a part-time member of the Mark Newton Band and the Kenny and Amanda Smith Band.
+Baucom was a part-time member of the Mark Newton Band and the Kenny and Amanda Smith Band.
 In 2009, Baucom joined Dale Ann Bradley's band, then the Mashville Brigade.
 He also occasionally performed with Mountain Heart with Tony Rice.

 Dukes of Drive

-Baucom's current band, "Terry Baucom's Dukes of Drive" consists of Joey Lemons (mandolin, vocals), Will Jones (guitar, vocals), and Joe Hannabach (bass).
-Their 2015 single "The Rock" was bluegrass radio's most played song on the Bluegrass Today chart.
+Baucom's band, "Terry Baucom's Dukes of Drive," originally consisted of Joey Lemons (mandolin, vocals), Will Jones (guitar, vocals), and Joe Hannabach (bass).
+Their 2015 single "The Rock" was bluegrass radio's most-played song on the Bluegrass Today chart.

+In 2021, Joey Lemons and Will Jones departed the band with Troy Boone (mandolin, vocals) and Clay Jones (guitar, vocals) temporarily stepping in to fill their places.
+Will Clark (mandolin, vocals) and Clint Coker (guitar, vocals) soon took up the positions full time, in September and December of 2021.